top of page

 You Set the Tone

 Tip: Start each day with a five-minute “center yourself” ritual.
-Whether it’s a quiet walk through the building, jotting down intentions in a notebook, or a deep breath at your desk, it matters.
+Take a quiet walk through the building, jot down your intentions in a notebook, or enjoy a deep breath at your desk.
+It matters more than you might think.

 Leadership is Lonely...
 But It Doesn’t Have to Be

-Directors often feel caught in the middle, supporting teachers, answering to boards or owners, and balancing the needs of families.
+Directors often feel caught in the middle.
+You work to support teachers while answering to boards or owners and balancing the needs of families.
 It’s easy to feel isolated.

 Your Team Needs More Than Policies